ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 ## 6. Switch up your style

 One of the easiest ways to change the look of your network diagram is to switch the style using one of Cytoscape's built-in options.
+To do that:
+- click the **Style** tab on the control panel _on the left side_
+- then look above the left panel and you'll see "default" and a down arrow.
+Click on that to view the built-in options
-To do that, click the **Style** tab on the control panel and then choose one of the options with which you're presented.
-I don't know if I *love* any of them, but some are more legible than others.
+- then choose one of the options with which you're presented

 ![][6]